winds1983/symfony2-cms/README.md

 config apache ...

-Please write a questions to wiki if you have some questions.
+Please write your questions to [issues](https://github.com/winds1983/symfony2-cms/issues) if you have some questions.